umairalipathan1980/Talk-to-Videos/README.md

 # Talk-to-Videos

-An AI-powered video exploration and learning tool that allows you to interact with educational videos through conversation, quizzes, and flashcards.
+An AI-powered video exploration and learning tool that allows you to interact with educational videos through conversation, and generate quizzes and flashcards.

 [Workflow of Talk-to-Videos](images/workflow.png)